zenvin-dev/UnitySettingsFramework/README.md

 ### 5.0 Initialization
 Upon runtime start, the SettingsAsset needs to be initialized.
 This happens with a call to the _non-static_ `SettingsAsset.Initialize()` method.
 \
-During initialization, external settings can be loaded (see **7.
-Loading external Settings**).
+During initialization, external Settings can be loaded (see [Loading external Settings](#7-loading-external-settings)).

 ### 5.1 Getting a Setting's value
-Each setting object contains 2 essential values that are managed by the system:
+Each Setting object contains 2 essential values that are managed by the Framework:
-* `CurrentValue`: The value that is currently **applied** to the setting.
+* `CurrentValue`: The value that is currently **applied** to the Setting.
-* `CachedValue`: The value that the setting will have once applied.
+* `CachedValue`: The value that the Setting will have once applied.

-To get a setting's value, you would usually poll `CurrentValue`.
+To get a Setting's value, you would usually poll `CurrentValue`.
 This can be done either continuously, or every time `SettingBase<T>.OnValueApplied` is invoked.

 ### 5.2 Processing Setting values
-In some cases, it is necessary that your setting value adheres to specific rules.
-For example, when your setting refers to an array using its value.
+In some cases, it is necessary that your Setting value adheres to specific rules.
+For example, when your Setting refers to an array using its value.
 \
-`ProcessValue(ref T)` in `SettingBase<T>` is a `virtual void` method allows to process a given value, before the setting is updated with it.
+`ProcessValue(ref T)` in `SettingBase<T>` is a `virtual void` method allows to process a given value, before the Setting is updated with it.
 By default, this method does nothing, so it does not _have_ to be overridden if you just want to use the value as-is.

 ### 5.3 Setting, Applying, Reverting and Resetting values
-* When `SetValue(T)` is called on a given `SettingBase<T>`, it will update the setting's `CachedValue` and mark the setting as _dirty_.
+* When `SetValue(T)` is called on a given `SettingBase<T>`, it will update the Setting's `CachedValue` and mark the Setting as _dirty_.
-* Dirty settings can be applied with a call to `ApplyValue()`.
-This will remove the _dirty_ flag, update the setting's `CurrentValue` with whatever `CachedValue` was set to, and invoke `OnValueApplied`.
+* Dirty Settings can be applied with a call to `ApplyValue()`.
+This will remove the _dirty_ flag, update the Setting's `CurrentValue` with whatever `CachedValue` was set to, and invoke `OnValueApplied`.
-* Reverting a _dirty_ setting with a call to `RevertValue()` will set its `CachedValue` to its `CurrentValue`.
+* Reverting a _dirty_ Setting with a call to `RevertValue()` will set its `CachedValue` to its `CurrentValue`.
-* A setting can be reset by calling `ResetValue()`.
+* A Setting can be reset by calling `ResetValue()`.
 This will set its value to the `DefaultValue` it was given in the editor.
 * Reverting or resetting will invoke `OnValueReverted` or `OnValueReset`, respectively.
-They will also both mark the setting as _dirty_.
+They will also both mark the Setting as _dirty_.

 ## 6. Saving and Loading Setting values
-The system allows you to save and load the `CurrentValue` of all registered settings to and from any given [`Stream`](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-6.0).
-Each setting will be stored as a byte array, preceded by its `GUID`.
-Because of this, any custom implementation of the `SettingBase<T>` class needs to provide overrides for converting its `CurrentValue` from and to `byte[]`.
-\
-Settings can be loaded with `SettingsAsset.LoadAllSettings(Stream)` and saved with `SettingsAsset.SaveAllSettings(Stream)`.
-\
-Note that there are no `try-catch`es in there, to keep it lightweight.
-This means that you need to make sure that whatever `Stream` you give the system for loading is positioned at the same `Position` where it was when you saved.
+Settings can be serialized in any number of ways.
+The Framework uses the included `ISerializer<T>` and `ISerializable<T>` interfaces to facilitate a most abstract approach to this.
+You can have a look at the included [JSON](./Runtime/Framework/Serialization/JSON/) and [binary](./Runtime/Framework/Serialization/Binary/) serializers to get an idea of how to implement `ISerializer<T>`, and check out any of the [built-in Setting types](./Runtime/Framework/Settings/) to see, how `ISerializable<T>` may be implemented. \
+See below for a more in-depth explanation.

+### Serialization
+Serializing Settings starts with a call to `SettingsAsset.SerializeSettings`.
+This method needs to be passed an `ISerializer<T>` instance. \
+That instance is responsible for managing save data for all Settings that implement `ISerializable` with the same `T`.
+From this follows, that **any Settings that do not implement `ISerializable` of the required type will be ignored during the serialization process.** \
+When Settings are serialized, a new instance of `T` will be created for each Setting and passed to the Setting's implementation of `ISerializable<T>.OnSerialize` to be manipulated (i.e. receive information about the Setting's state).
+After that, it is passed on to the given `ISerializer<T>` instance, along with the currently serialized Setting's [`GUID`](#20-guid) via `ISerializer<T>.Serialize(string, T)`. \
+From that point on, it is the serializer's task to store this information.

+### Deserialization
+Deserializing Settings starts with a call to `SettingsAsset.DeserializeSettings`.
+This method needs to be passed an `ISerializer<T>` instance. \
+That instance then has to provide a collection of all saved [`GUID`s](#20-guid), along with their associated data in the form of an instance of `T`, via `ISerializer<T>.GetSerializedData()`. \
+Subsequently, that collection will be iterated and any Setting whose GUID was found in the data and that implements a fitting `ISerializable<T>` will receive the respective data to read from.
+This again means that **any Settings that do not implement `ISerializable` of the required type will be ignored during the deserialization process.** \
+Just with serialization, the specific way of deserialization will have to be implemented by the consumer, using `ISerializable<T>.OnDeserialize`.

+### Hooking into the Serialization/Deserialization process
+Sometimes, the serialized or deserialized data might need to be processed, such as loading data from a file before deserialization, or writing it to a file after serialization. \
+For this purpose, any class implementing `ISerializer<T>` may also implement `ISerializerCallbackReceiver` (not to be confused with Unity's [`ISerializationCallbackReceiver`](https://docs.unity3d.com/ScriptReference/ISerializationCallbackReceiver.html)!). \
+This interface implements the following four methods, which can be used to respond to specific steps of the serialization process:
+* `InitializeSerialization()` will be called before serialization starts.
+* `FinalizeSerialization()` will be called after serialization has finished.
+* `InitializeDeserialization()` will be called before deserialization starts.
+* `FinalizeDeserialization()` will be called after deserialization has finished.

+See [JSON File Serializer](./Runtime/Framework/Serialization/JSON/JsonFileSerializer.cs) or [Binary File Serializer](./Runtime/Framework/Serialization/Binary/BinaryFileSerializer.cs) for examples on how to implement the interface.

+Note that none of the above methods will be invoked, if the serialization/deserialization fails instantly, due to the executing `SettingsAsset` not being initialized. \

 ## 7. Loading external Settings
-The system allows loading one or multiple settings and setting groups from one or several JSON strings.
+The Framework allows loading one or multiple Settings and Setting Groups from one or several JSON strings.
 \
-Loading will ignore all settings and groups whose `GUID`s already exist.
-However, it is possible to load external settings and groups as children of existing groups, as well as loading external settings as children of external groups from the same or a previous load process.
+Loading will ignore all Settings and Groups whose `GUID`s already exist.
+However, it is possible to load external Settings and Groups as children of existing Groups, as well as loading external Settings as children of external Groups from the same or a previous load process.
 \
 \
 However, loading is only possible during the initialization process of the SettingsAsset.
 To load, first subscribe to `SettingsAsset.OnInitialize`, then call `SettingsAsset.Initialize()`.

 ### 7.0 Setting Factories
-In order to load external settings, the system needs to know how to translate the `string` values it gets from the parsed JSON objects into `SettingBase<T>` instances.
+In order to load external Settings, the `RuntimeSettingLoader` needs to know how to translate the `string` values it gets from the parsed JSON objects into `SettingBase<T>` instances.
 \
 That is where the `ISettingFactory` interface comes into play:
 * `ISettingFactory.GetDefaultValidType()`: This method returns the default type `string` which this factory can translate into a Setting object.
 This value can be overridden while calling `RuntimeSettingLoader.LoadSettingsIntoAsset`.
 * `ISettingFactory.CreateSettingFromType(string, StringValuePair[])`: Should return an instance of your desired Setting class.

 ### 7.1 Group Factories
-Loading external groups happens similarly to the way external Settings are loaded, with the main difference being that the system will fall back to the built-in `SettingsGroup` type, if it cannot translate the JSON values into Group instances.
+Loading external Groups happens similarly to the way external Settings are loaded, with the main difference being that the `RuntimeSettingLoader` will fall back to the built-in `SettingsGroup` type, if it cannot translate the JSON values into Group instances.
 \
 Translating the values again, is where an interface is used - respectively `IGroupFactory`:
 * `IGroupFactory.GetDefaultValidType()`: This method returns the default type `string` which this factory can translate into a Group object.
 This value can be overridden while calling `RuntimeSettingLoader.LoadSettingsIntoAsset`.